-In our article What Do Bearded Dragons Eat? we explore various different insects and live food that you can feed your bearded dragon.
-The article about Suitable Fruits and Vegetables For Bearded Dragons looks at the vegetable options for your Dragon.
+In our article Which Live Foods Do Bearded Dragons Eat? we explore various different insects and live food that you can feed your bearded dragon.
+The article about Suitable Vegetables For Bearded Dragons looks at the vegetable options for your Dragon.
 It also highlights that the mixture between live food and vegetable food changes as your Bearded Dragon matures.
 In this article we’ll look at how often you should feed them, when you should feed them and how much at a time.

 Diet Differences Between Baby Bearded Dragons and Adults

 Baby bearded dragons have a very different set of nutritional demands compared to adults.
 In the wild, baby dragons try to gain weight and grow quickly.
 This is so they’re not so easily picked off by predators.
 The strongest, fastest and biggest will be more likely to reach maturity.
 The survival of the fittest.

 Once they reach maturity though, their biggest goal in life is now achieved.
 They don’t need to gain more weight to survive.
 In fact, too much weight in adulthood becomes a problem for their survival as it slows them down.
 Slower dragons find it more difficult to fend off predators.

 So, over the millennia they have evolved these changes in diet to enable them to be the fittest survivors.

 What this means is that baby and juvenile bearded dragons require food with a lot more protein content than adults.
 The baby uses the protein to grow its muscles and organs quickly.
 The adult needs just enough protein to maintain those organs

 Why Is The Right Diet Balance Important?